unsaved/sn-developer/README.md

 ```

 snUpload requires installation of a Scripted REST API to serve the upload requests.
-The 'resources/' directory for this package contains an Update Set export "sndev-US.xml"
+The 'resources/' directory for this package contains an Update Set export
-which contains a working sample scripted REST API 'sndev'.
+"sn-developer_service-US.xml" which contains a working sample scripted REST API, 'sndev'.
-This provided service requires membership in role 'sndev', so add non-admin developer accounts to
+This provided service requires membership in role 'sndev' if you don't have admin,
-this role.
+so add non-admin developer accounts to this role.
 In most cases you should not be facilitating script uploads to a Production environment, so
 consider editing the script to reject requests if the instance name isn't what you want.
-(There is a commented out test for instance of name "x").
+(There is a commented-out test for instance of name "x").
 "resources/upload-wsop.js" contains the JavaScript code for the service.

 # Setup and Usage